 The Preclearance Act, 2016 received Royal Assent on December 12, 2017.
 This legislation will allow for the implementation of the Agreement on Land, Rail, Marine and Air Transport Preclearance between the Government of Canada and the Government of the United States of America (LRMA).
 Regulatory work is underway and may include who would have access to preclearance areas and establish conditions for that access, as well as authorize how goods detained during the preclearance process would be disposed of.

 Regulations would also need to be created or amended to allow the Canada Border Services Agency (CBSA) to perform preclearance in the United States.
 This would include regulations to permit the CBSA to administer the various Acts and Regulations that it currently administers at ports of entry in Canada, such as the Immigration and Refugee Protection Act, outside of Canada.

 Public consultation opportunities

-All interested parties will be provided the opportunity to participate in the regulatory development process following the pre-publication of the regulations in Part I of the Canada Gazette anticipated for Winter 2017.
+All interested parties will be provided the opportunity to participate in the regulatory development process following the pre-publication of the regulations in Part I of the Canada Gazette anticipated for Spring/Summer 2018.

 - Date modified: